talhof8/mellow-blog/_posts/2022-09-18-how-to-make-wp-and-ngrok-work.md

 hidden: false
 ---

-Ngrok is a super useful CLI tool which enables you to expose your localhost HTTP servers to an internet-facing HTTPs endpoint, for free!
+Ngrok is a super useful CLI tool which enables you to expose your localhost HTTP servers to an internet-facing HTTPS endpoint, for free!
 You can get it here: [https://ngrok.com/](https://ngrok.com/).

 I've been struggling to find a good, short tutorial on how to make it work properly with my local WooCommerce store, so hopefully you will find this helpful: